Introduction

 Key Takeaways

-• The application process involves multiple steps, from filing petitions to attending interviews.
+- The application process involves several steps, including filing forms and attending interviews.

 Conclusion